JonnoB/enhance_ocod/README.md

 # Citing this dataset

-If you use this dataset please cite
+If you use this dataset please cite the pre-print found at

 What's in the laundromat?
 Mapping and characterising offshore owned domestic property in London	 [arXiv:2207.10931](https://arxiv.org/abs/2207.10931)